 To keep pace with the constantly changing business of financial services, Myron has taken specialized educational courses and seminars.
 He has earned the professional designation of Certified Fund Specialist (CFS) from the Institute of Business and Finance.
 He has also earned the advanced accreditations of both the Chartered Retirement Planning Counselor (CRPC) and the Accredited Asset Management Specialist (AAMS), both from the College for Financial Planning.

-Myron and his wife Angel have two daughters and one son, Leah, Morgan, and Winston.
+Myron resides in Stokes County and enjoys spending time with his two daughters and son, Leah, Morgan, and Winston.